 - Stretch cards: Easily pick a side of a card and stretch it to set up date ranges, which can span multiple days or weeks.

-- Advanced checklists: Items with due dates are supported in the new Calendar view.
-You can view, drag, and mark as completed an advanced checklist item from within the Calendar view.
+- Advanced checklists: Items with due dates are supported , where you can view, drag, and mark as an advanced checklist item is completed.